Easy ways to give your brain a break during revision time

 Exams do cause so much stress and anxiety, but once we learn some simple techniques to deal with really high-stress times and some tools to increase focus during these times, we’ve learnt an invaluable life skill to take us into the future.

 The tools and techniques that I’ll describe will help you to retain focus, remain energized and productive and keep calm.
-They are as taught by senior yoga teacher for Movement for Modern Life, Leila Sadeghee, and are a combination of movement practices, breath-work and visualisation exercises all targeted specifically to relieve anxiety and increase focus.
+They are as taught by senior yoga teacher for Movement for Modern Life, Leila Sadeghee, and are a combination of movement practices, breath-work and visualization exercises all targeted specifically to relieve anxiety and increase focus.

 These exercises are designed to be done throughout the day when you’re at your desk and need to take a constructive break.
 I really recommend taking one break every hour.
 It seems a lot but really does help to increase productivity.
 Scroll to the bottom of the page to watch the full lesson from Leila.